eai04191/rakuen/README.md

 -   [x] Login
 -   [x] Read all story scenarios in the archive room
 -   [x] Read all event scenarios in the archive room
+-   [x] View all character information in scrapbook

 ## Ports